All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Is CJC-1295?

 CJC-1295 is a synthetic growth hormone-releasing hormone (GHRH) analog that stimulates the pituitary gland to naturally produce more growth hormone.
-Available with DAC (extended release, 6 to 8 day half-life) or without DAC (Mod GRF 1-29, shorter acting), it is one of the most widely used peptides in clinical practice for GH optimization.
+Available with DAC (extended release, 6 to 8 day half-life) or without DAC (Mod GRF 1-29, shorter acting), it's one of the most widely used peptides in clinical practice for GH improvement.

 CJC-1295 preserves the body's natural feedback mechanisms, producing a physiologic rise in GH and IGF-1 that supports multiple body systems.
 Many of these systems are directly relevant to sexual health and desire.